streamaserver/streama/README.md

 ### Dashboard
 ![Streama Dashboard](http://new.tinygrab.com/d9072ef564654c6e245c442e9c7d95facd4b738538.png)

 On the dashboard a user can see his recently watched Tv-shows and Movies and their progress (he can continue where he left off) as well start new shows and movies that he hasn't yet seen.
-The "Continue Watching" Feature works by periodically updating the database with info about the currently watched Video and how far it has been seen.
+The "Continue Watching" Feature works by periodically updating the database (only while watching, of course!) with info about the currently watched Video and how far it has been seen.

 If a Movie or Episode does not contain any video-files, it won't show up in the dashboard.